GaloisInc/cryptol/docs/Syntax.md

     { x = 1, y = 2 } == { x = 1, y = 2 }    // True
     { x = 1, y = 2 } == { y = 2, x = 1 }    // True

+Ordering on tuples and records is defined lexicographically.
+Tuple components are compared in the order they appear, whereas record fields are compared in alphabetical order of field names.

 Accessing Fields
 ----------------